act-rules/act-rules.github.io/_rules/element-marked-decorative-is-not-exposed-46ca7f.md

 ---
 id: 46ca7f
-name: Element marked as decorative is not exposed
+name: Element does not cause presentational role conflict
 rule_type: atomic
 description: |
-  This rule checks that elements marked as decorative either are not included in the accessibility tree, or have a presentational role.
+  This rule checks that an explicit role of presentation or none on an element is not ignored by the browser because of conflict resolution.
 accessibility_requirements:
 input_aspects:
   - Accessibility tree